A bride and groom walk along a garden path, surrounded by green foliage and blooming flowers.

 Absolutely… It’s your album so you decide what photos are to be included and I’ll then go away and come up with an initial design for you which you will be able to review and suggest any changes to it online.
 We will then work through it from there until we are all happy with the final layout.
 Your album design and images will then go to the manufacturer and your album will be then ready generally within 6 weeks.

-I do work in a free-flowing documentary manner and I don’t take gazillions of posed photos.
+I do work in a free-flowing documentary manner and I don’t take you away for ages for gazillions of posed photos.
 I generally go with the flow of the day and not get in the way of things.
 So I will never dominate and take over your day.

-Shots lists are fine for new inexperienced photographers and uncle Bob’s but they are probably the last thing you should give to any experienced documentary photographer.
 I shoot the day as it is and from experience, shot lists will only distract me from doing my proper job of documenting your day in a creative manner.
-Having an extensive shot list turns a photographers job into purely a box ticking exercise.
+Having a shot list turns a photographers job into purely a box ticking exercise.
 It kills any creativity as we run around focused on trying to complete ‘the list’ as opposed to properly focusing on and photographing everything that is actually happening around us.

 However, do let me know in advance of anything that is of particular interest so that I can be ready for it and capture it in my own style.